-If the United States had an economic downturn on the scale of the Great Depression of 1929, your life would change dramatically.
+With an economic downturn of that scale, your life would change dramatically.
 One out of every four people you know would lose their job.
-That's because the unemployment rate would quintuple from its current rate of 5 percent to 25 percent.
+Economic output would plummet.
+International trade would shrink drastically.

 Stock Market Volatility